 - Harry Harrison's short story "Final Encounter" had a team with members of two Human Subspecies looking for nonhuman intelligence.
 At the end, the very promising new species, which can't even breathe the same air we do, turns out to be of Earth descent too — one group was expanding and searching clockwise around the galaxy, the other counter-clockwise.

-- Robert Reed's Great Ship universe has the Remoras, which are humans twisted by the hard radiation on the exterior hull of the Great Ship.
-Remoras are horrifically mutated from the radiation (One character has light sensitive hairs instead of eyes), yet they cherish it, and actively cultivate the mutations.
+- The Great Ship universe has the Remoras, a subspecies of humanity that has been twisted by the hard radiation on the exterior hull of the Great Ship.
+Remoras are horrifically mutated from the radiation (One character, Orleans, has light sensitive hairs instead of eyes), yet they cherish it, and actively cultivate the mutations.

 - In Courtship Rite, the afterword reveals that the centuries of isolation combined with genetic manipulation have led to the Getans only sharing about 98% of their genes with mainstream humanity—about the same as chimpanzees!